WordPress/gutenberg/packages/components/src/autocomplete/README.md

 -   Type: `Boolean`
 -   Required: No

-#### popoverProps
+#### position

-Properties of `popoverProps` object will be passed as props to the nested `Popover` component.
-Use this object to modify props available for the `Popover` component that are not already exposed in the `AutocompleterUI` component, e.g.: the direction in which the popover should open relative to its parent node set with `position` prop.
+Use this string to modify the direction in which the popover should open relative to its parent node.

--   Type: `Object`
+-   Type: `String`
 -   Required: No
+-   Default: 'top right'

 ## Usage